 update: An action on the value of a signal, variable, or file.
 The value of a signal is said to be updated when the signal appears as the target (or a element of the target) of a signal assignment statement (indirectly); when it is associated with an interface object of mode out, buffer, inout, or linkage; or when one of its subelements (individually or as part of a slice) is updated.
-The value of a signal is also said to be updated when it is a subelement or slice of a resolved signal, and the resolved signal is updated.
+The value of a signal is also said to be updated when it is a subelement or slice of a resolved signal, and the resolved signal, is updated.
 The value of a variable is said to be updated when the variable appears as the target (or a element of the target) of a variable assignment statement (indirectly), when it is associated with an interface object of mode out or linkage, or when one of its subelements (individually or as part of a slice) is updated.
-The value of a file is said to be updated when it is associated with an interface object of mode out or linkage, or when one of its subelements (individually or as part of a slice) is updated.
-The value of a file is said to be updated when it is associated with an interface object of mode out or linkage, or when one of its subelements (individually or as part of a slice) is updated.
 The value of a file is said to be updated when a WRITE or FLUSH operation is performed on the file object.
 (6.5.2)